chadkluck/serverless-deploy-pipeline-atlantis/deploy-pipeline/cli/README-CLI.md

-# Create Stack Using the AWS CLI
+# Use AWS CLI to Create and Update Deploy Pipeline CloudFormation Stack

-Instead of managing your stack through the AWS Web Console, you can use the AWS CLI.
+Instead of managing your stack through the AWS Web Console, you can use the AWS CLI (AWS Command Line Interface).

 Benefits of using the CLI:

 - You can maintain an input.json file with your parameter and tag settings.
-- With an input.json file you don't have to manually enter parameters and tags.
+- With an input.json file you don't have to manually enter parameters and tags via the Web Console.

 Since many of the provided tags are based on parameter values, a Python script to generate the input.json file is included.